ivanfioravanti/qwen-image-mps/README.md

 ### Image Editing
 - Loads `Qwen/Qwen-Image-Edit-2509` via `QwenImageEditPlusPipeline` (falling back to `QwenImageEditPipeline` when needed)
+- Uses Rapid-AIO transformer ([`linoyts/Qwen-Image-Edit-Rapid-AIO`](https://huggingface.co/linoyts/Qwen-Image-Edit-Rapid-AIO)) for optimized fast inference
 - Takes an existing image and editing instructions as input
 - Applies transformations while preserving the original structure
+- Uses 4 inference steps by default (optimized for Rapid-AIO transformer)
 - Saves the edited image under `output/` by default as `edited-YYYYMMDD-HHMMSS.png`, or to a custom filename.
 - Prints the full path of the edited image

-### Fast Mode & Ultra-Fast Mode (Lightning LoRA)
+### Fast Mode & Ultra-Fast Mode

+#### Image Editing (Rapid-AIO Transformer)
+All image editing operations use the Rapid-AIO transformer ([`linoyts/Qwen-Image-Edit-Rapid-AIO`](https://huggingface.co/linoyts/Qwen-Image-Edit-Rapid-AIO)) for optimized fast inference:
+- Automatically loads the Rapid-AIO transformer (cached in `~/.cache/huggingface/hub/`)
+- Uses 4 inference steps by default with CFG scale 1.0
+- Provides fast, high-quality image editing results

-#### Fast Mode (`-f/--fast`)
+#### Fast Mode (`-f/--fast`) for Editing
-When using the `-f/--fast` flag, the tool:
+When using the `-f/--fast` flag with edit command:
-- Automatically downloads the Lightning LoRA v2.0 from Hugging Face (cached in `~/.cache/huggingface/hub/`)
-- Merges the LoRA weights into the model for accelerated generation
+- Uses Rapid-AIO transformer (already loaded by default)
-- Uses fixed 8 inference steps with CFG scale 1.0
+- Uses 4 inference steps with CFG scale 1.0 (Rapid-AIO optimized)
-- Provides ~6x speedup compared to the default 50 steps

-#### Ultra-Fast Mode (`-uf/--ultra-fast`)
+#### Ultra-Fast Mode (`-uf/--ultra-fast`) for Editing
-When using the `-uf/--ultra-fast` flag, the tool:
+When using the `-uf/--ultra-fast` flag with edit command:
-- Automatically downloads the Lightning LoRA v2.0 from Hugging Face (cached in `~/.cache/huggingface/hub/`)
-- Merges the LoRA weights into the model for maximum speed generation
+- Uses Rapid-AIO transformer (already loaded by default)
-- Uses fixed 4 inference steps with CFG scale 1.0
+- Uses 4 inference steps with CFG scale 1.0 (Rapid-AIO optimized)
-- Provides ~12x speedup compared to the default 50 steps
-- Ideal for rapid prototyping and iteration
+- Both fast and ultra-fast modes use the same optimized 4-step inference

+#### Image Generation (Lightning LoRA)
+For image generation, the tool uses Lightning LoRA models:
+- Fast mode (`-f/--fast`): Uses Lightning LoRA v2.0 for 8-step generation
+- Ultra-fast mode (`-uf/--ultra-fast`): Uses Lightning LoRA v2.0 for 4-step generation
-The fast implementation is based on [Qwen-Image-Lightning](https://github.com/ModelTC/Qwen-Image-Lightning).
-The Lightning LoRA models are available on HuggingFace at [lightx2v/Qwen-Image-Lightning](https://huggingface.co/lightx2v/Qwen-Image-Lightning).
+- The fast implementation is based on [Qwen-Image-Lightning](https://github.com/ModelTC/Qwen-Image-Lightning)
+- Lightning LoRA models are available on HuggingFace at [lightx2v/Qwen-Image-Lightning](https://huggingface.co/lightx2v/Qwen-Image-Lightning)

-Both generation and editing now support Lightning LoRA for accelerated processing!

 ### Batman Mode 🦇